UTC --:--:--

 drift_flag

-When the drift monitor has flagged a forecast-skill regression for the cell your request lands in, confidenceDetail.drift_flag is set to "watch", "warning" or "critical".
-Show a UI hint and consider rolling back to a previous calibrated curve — the engine knows its own skill is sliding.
+When the drift monitor has flagged decision-calibration drift for the cell your request lands in, confidenceDetail.drift_flag is set to "watch", "warning" or "critical".
+Show a UI hint and consider rolling back to a previous calibrated curve; the flag signals that the cell's decision Brier Skill Score against operator-reported outcomes is declining.
+(A separate forecast-skill monitor is planned but not yet live.)